neilranara19/neilranara19/README.md

 About Me:

 Hello!
 I'm Neil Joseph Ranara, a New Era University student pursuing a BSIT.
-I have some knowledge of basic coding, but not much because I'm more interested in web design, databases, and networking.
-I like taking on challenging issues and developing sophisticated answers.
-My career in technology began when I enrolled in the Bachelor of Science in Information Technology course.
+Iwith a flair for coding and database management skills.
+I thrive on tackling complex problems and crafting elegant solutions.
+My journey in tech has started when I took the BS Information Technology program.